The Five Most Common Daily Distractions

 Friends and Family

-We all have people in our circles who seem oblivious to the fact that we have our own agenda and things to get done.
+We all have people in our circles who seem oblivious that we have our agenda and things to get done.

 Whether it’s a chatty coworker at the office or your mom dropping by during the day because you work from home.